linux-chenxing/linux-chenxing.org/ip/clks.md

 M5 coming out of reset has bits 11 to 8 in the power control register set high.

+The IPL code writes to the upper byte of the power control register twice.
+- Once before switching the uart clock from the boot clock (xtal/2 IIRC), writes all zeros
+- Once before configuring the cpu pll, again writes all zeros.
+Making sure the out the cpu needs is on?

 ### UPLL

 This seems to generate 320MHz and 384MHz clocks for the USB phys/controllers